 These UA basketball sneakers are constructed with a breathable mesh upper to keep you light on your feet while its adjustable heel wraps around your ankle, locking your feet in place.

 - Under Armour Curry 4.
-With his fourth signature UA basketball shoes, Stephen was clear with what he wanted.
+With Steph's fourth signature UA basketball shoes, he was clear with what he wanted.
 “He loved the step-in comfort of the 3.
 He loved the traction as well.
 [But] he felt like the shoe was too bulky,” Kort Neumann said.
 “Although he was looking for something stable at the time, he wanted something streamlined and speedier for the 4.”

 Faced with the daunting task of creating a new design concept, Neumann picked Stephen’s brain to meet his demands.
 “I gave him my sketchbook and said, Go through this.
 If you see something you like, please circle it, and if you don’t like something, feel free to X it out,” explained Neumann.